-CMPSC 383 - Robotic Agents
+CMPSC 311 - Robotic Agents

 A study of the design and implementation of autonomous software agents and robotic systems that cooperatively complete complex tasks.
-In addition to examining techniques for large-scale coordination and group-based decision-making, students learn how to apply the fields technologies to address the challenges facing local and global communities.
+In addition to examining techniques for large-scale coordination and group-based decision-making, students learn how to apply the field's technologies to address the challenges facing local and global communities.
 Participating in hands-on activities that often require teamwork, students develop and evaluate several multi-agent or multi-robot systems, while also reflecting on the civic issues surrounding the use of these systems.
-During a weekly laboratory session students use state-of-the-art technology to complete projects, reporting on their results through both written reports and oral presentations.
-Prerequisite: CMPSC 112.
+During a weekly laboratory session students use state-of-the-art technology to complete projects, reporting on their results through both written documents and oral presentations.